h4rvey-g/Notes-blog/docs/USMLE/Renal/Urinary incontinence.md

 share: true
 ---
 # Epidemiology
-- Stress incontinence and mixed incontinence are the most common types of incontinence in female patients.
+- [[./Stress incontinence|Stress incontinence]] and mixed incontinence are the most common types of incontinence in female patients.
-- Urge incontinence is the most common type in male patients.
+- [[./Urge incontinence|Urge incontinence]] is the most common type in male patients.

 ---
 # Etiology